-4.1 Integration into EXPERT
+4.2 Integration into EXPERT

 The EXPERT tool environment [17, 18] is aimed at automatically uncovering performance problems in event traces of MPI, OpenMP, or hybrid applications running on complex, large SMP clusters.
-The work on EXPERT is carried out as a part of the KOJAK project [11] and is embedded in the ESPRIT working group APART [1].
+The work on EXPERT is carried out within the KOJAK project [11] and is a part of the ESPRIT working group APART [1].

-EXPERT analyzes the performance behavior along three dimensions: performance problem category, dynamic call tree position, and location.
+EXPERT analyzes the performance behavior along three dimensions: performance problem category, dynamic call tree position, and code location.
 Each of the analyzed dimensions is organized in a hierarchy.
 Performance problems are organized from more general ("There is an MPI related problem") to very specific ones ("Messages sent in wrong order").
 The dynamic call tree is a natural hierarchy showing calling stack relationships.
 Finally, the location dimension represents the hierarchical hardware and software architecture of SMP clusters consisting of the levels machine, node, process, and thread.

-The range of performance problems known to EX-PERT are not hard-coded into the tool but are provided as a collection of performance property specifications.
+The range of performance problems known to EXPERT are not hard-coded into the tool but are provided as a collection of performance property specifications.
 This makes EXPERT extensible and very flexible.
 A performance property specification consists of

-- a compound event (i.e., an event pattern describing the nature of the performance problem), - instructions to calculate the so-called severity of the property, determining its influence on the performance of the analyzed application, - its parent performance property, - instructions on how to initialize the property and how to display collected performance data or property related results.
+- a compound event (i.e., an event pattern describing the nature of the performance problem), - instructions to calculate the so-called severity of the property, determining its influence on the performance of the analyzed application, - its parent performance property, and - instructions on how to initialize the property and how to display collected performance data or property related results.

-Performance property specifications are on a very high level of abstraction that goes beyond simple performance metrics and allows EXPERT to explain performance problems in terms of the underlying programming model(s).
+Performance property specifications are abstractions beyond simple performance metrics, allowing EXPERT to explain performance problems in terms of the underlying programming model(s).
 Specifications are written in the event trace analysis language EARL [16], an extension of the Python scripting language.
 EARL provides efficient access to an event trace at the level of the abstractions of the parallel programming models (e.g., region stack, message queue, or collective operation) making it easy to write performance property specifications.

-EXPERT's analysis process relies on event traces as performance data source, because event traces preserve the temporal and spatial relationship among individual events, which are necessary to prove many interesting performance properties.
+EXPERT's analysis process relies on event traces as performance data source.
+Event traces preserve the temporal and spatial relationship among individual events, and they are necessary to prove certain interesting performance properties.
 Event traces are recorded in the newly designed EPILOG format that, in contrast to traditional trace data formats, is suitable to represent the executions of MPI, OpenMP, or hybrid parallel applications being distributed across one or more (possibly large) clusters of SMP nodes.
 It supports storage of all necessary source code and call site information, hardware performance counter values, and marking of collectively executed operations for both MPI and OpenMP.
 The implementation of EPILOG is thread safe, a necessary feature not always present in most traditional tools.